lrsl/minishell/others/README.md

 	https://gitlab.com/madebypixel02/minishell#installation
 	https://minishell.simple.ink/

 Global variable: we need it to control the signals we cxan have with "Ctrl-C" or "Ctrl-\".
-It has to update a variable (je l'ai appelee "status_code"), so we can use it in a function (genre "ft_signal").
+It has to update a variable (je l'ai appelee "g_status_code"), so we can use it in a function (genre "ft_signal").

 DIR variable: se renseigner sur comment ca fonctionne exactrement pour naviguer avec ce type